Cocoa Powder Cups to Grams Conversion Guide

 • Sugar: 0.85 g/ml

-This is why chocolate chips weigh 3x more per cup!
+Compare with chocolate chips, which weigh 3x more per cup.

 Complete Cocoa Powder Conversion Chart